shefket-mustafa/Evergreen/README.md

 # 🌿 EverGreen

-**EverGreen** is a personal project built with **Vite, React + TypeScript**, and styled using **Tailwind CSS**.
+**EverGreen** is a personal project built with **Vite, React + TypeScript**, and styled using **Tailwind CSS and Framer Motion**.
 The goal is to create a clean, scrollable single-page lawn care website as a way to practice component structuring, layout design, and frontend state management concepts.

 > 🧠 This project is still in progress.
 It's a sandbox for experimenting while learning **Redux** and modern frontend architecture.